Mohammad-SU/Calculator/README.md

 A relatively simple calculator with a similar display to the Windows calculator - created using the Visual Studio Windows Forms template.

-The main code I wrote:
+For some of the main code that I wrote: https://github.com/Mohammad-SU/Calculator-CSharp/blob/main/Calculator/Calculator/CalcForm.cs
-https://github.com/Mohammad-SU/Calculator-CSharp/blob/main/Calculator/Calculator/CalcForm.cs

 Future update ideas: